 The reserves and resources and related future net revenue information set forth in this Annual Information Form are estimates only.
 In general, estimates of oil reserves and resources and the future net revenue estimates derived therefrom are based upon forward-looking statements and a number of variable factors and assumptions, such as production rates, ultimate reserve recovery, timing and amount of capital expenditures, ability to transport production, marketability of oil, royalty rates, the assumed effects of regulation by governmental and other regulatory agencies and future operating costs, all of which may vary materially from actual results, and for resources and related future net revenue, additional variable factors and assumptions such as discovery and commerciality.
-For those reasons, estimates of the oil reserves and resources attributable to any particular group of properties, as well as the classification of such reserves and resources (based on risk of recovery) and estimates of future net revenue associated with such reserves and resources prepared by different engineers (or by the same engineers at different times) may vary.
+For those reasons, estimates of the oil reserves and resources (based on risk of recovery) and estimates of future net revenue associated with such reserves and resources prepared by different engineers (or by the same engineers at different times) may vary.
 The actual reserves and resources of Oryx Petroleum may be greater or less than those estimated and such variation may be material.